 Why geography is important

-We want Sheringham children to be geographers so that they understand about the world in which they live, and develop a keen awareness of their responsibilities within it.
+We want Sheringham children to be keen geographers so that they understand the world in which they live, and develop an eagerness to protect it.

-Our children should be knowledgeable, curious and excited about what the world has to offer and to be proactive about ways in which they can sustain and protect it.
+We will encourage our children to be knowledgeable, curious and excited about what the world has to offer and to be proactive about ways in which they can sustain and protect it.
+Sustainability is something the children will learn about in all geography units with the aim of inspiring children to want to be environmentally friendly.
 In our ever-changing world it is important, now more than ever, that children from all backgrounds grow up to become mindful global citizens.

 How our geography curriculum is designed